prefix-dev/rattler-build/docs/recipe_file.md

 ### Host

-It represents packages that need to be specific to the target platform when the target platform is not necessarily the same as the native build platform.
-For example, in order for a recipe to be "cross-capable", shared libraries requirements must be listed in the host section, rather than the build section, so that the shared libraries that get linked are ones for the target platform, rather than the native build platform.
+Represents packages that need to be specific to the target platform when the target platform is not necessarily the same as the native build platform.
+For example, in order for a recipe to be "cross-capable", shared libraries requirements must be listed in the `host` section, rather than the `build` section, so that the shared libraries that get linked are ones for the target platform, rather than the native build platform.
 You should also include the base interpreter for packages that need one.
 In other words, a Python package would